Four Legged Therapists

 There was a great stir on Friday, September 21st here on the farm…that’s because Brownie arrived!
 Born in 2009, this little brown pony is a new addition to our herd.
 Even though his size is diminutive, his ability to capture attention is outsized to say the least.
 At 12 hands, he is, in size, in between our mini, Li’l Bear, and Snickers, our smallest pony.
 He can assist small riders who are here for hippotherapy, but he can also pull a cart, and will be an excellent addition to our driving program.
 His formal introduction at our Fall Participant Horse Show and Open House was the highlight of the day!
 Brownie was donated to us by a friend of Equi-librium.

 Equi-librium is looking for a few good horses to add to our herd!
 We have space for 15, and currently have 14, but a few will be retiring soon.
-We are really interested in finding one or two larger drafts or draft crosses, and another pony would help to address our program needs as they currently stand.
+We are really interested in finding one or two larger drafts or draft crosses, (although we do not want to consider any horses over 16 hands and 15 years old) and another pony would help to address our program needs as they currently stand.
 If you know of a horse that could be donated or sold (at a reasonable rate), or you have one yourself and you’d consider offering it to be used in a program like the one we have here at Equi-librium, this handy checklist, filled out and sent to us at firstname.lastname@example.org would be the first step in that process.
 Thank you for your consideration!